tamersp25/docs/docs/apps/README.md

 ## Core

-**Veritone Core** (formerly from Wazee Digital), is a cloud-native digital asset management (DAM) system used to manage, share and monetize content.
+**Veritone Core** (formerly from Wazee Digital) is a cloud-native digital asset management (DAM) system used to manage, share and monetize content.
 Capable of ingesting large amounts of assets across a broad range of audio, video and still image formats, Core leverages the power of aiWARE to automatically enrich the metadata of every asset it ingests.

 ## Digital Media Hub

-**Digital Media Hub** (formerly from Wazee Digital), is an intuitive web portal through which you can offer secure, cloud-native global access to your content to key stakeholders, including news media and corporate partners.
+**Digital Media Hub** (formerly from Wazee Digital) is an intuitive web portal through which you can offer secure, cloud-native global access to your content to key stakeholders, including news media and corporate partners.
 And the best part?
 You can customize the look and feel of your portal to properly represent your brand.

 ---